uesp/uesp-gamemap/public/assets/help.md

 The **Cell Grid** button ( <i class="material-icons tiny">grid_on</i> ) shows when the current map world has the cell grid enabled.
 Clicking it will toggle the cell grid, which will show cell coordinates and cell boundaries.

-**Cell Resources**

-The **Cell Resources** button ( <i class="material-icons tiny">local_florist</i> ) shows when the current world has cell grid resources turned on.
-This allows you to see a colour-coded representation of what resources (mineral, ingredients) are in each cell.
-Clicking the cell resource button will toggle the cell resource menu.
+If the current map also supports cell resources, then turning the cell grid on will show the **Cell Resources** menu.
+This will allow you to see a colour-coded representation of what resources (mineral, ingredients) are in each cell.

 ###### Zoom menu